 It was alleged that the defendant failed to take appropriate steps to dislodge the claimant’s impacted shoulder and that excessive force was used to deliver him.
 It was the claimant’s case that he would have been delivered unharmed with appropriate care.

-A claim was issued in the High Court and a trial date fixed for 27 July 2009.
+A claim was issued in the High Court and a trial date fixed.

 The hospital fully defended the claim and denied liability until very close to trial.
 After a meeting between the obstetric experts on both sides, Sam Critchley pressed the hospital authority for an admission.
-A formal admission of negligence was made on 26 May 2009, just days before a settlement meeting took place.
+A formal admission of negligence was made just days before a settlement meeting took place.

-Following negotiations the matter settled and the court approved the £325,000 settlement on 4 June 2009.
+Following negotiations the matter settled and the court approved the £325,000 settlement.